Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

-The total input entropy is $kH(\seq p1d)$.
+The total entropy consumption is $kH(\seq p1d)$.
 This can be viewed as the composition of a random choice that chooses the number of occurrences of each input symbol followed by a random choice that chooses the arrangement of the symbols.
-Using the composition formula for entropy $H(a_ib_{ij}) = H(a_i) + \sum_i a_i H(b_{ij})$ (see \cite{CoverThomas91}), we have
+Using the conditional entropy rule (Lemma \ref{lem:condent}),

+for sufficiently large $k$.
 The inequality \eqref{eq:arbunif1} comes from the fact that the entropy of the uniform distribution exceeds the entropy of any other distribution on the same number of letters.
-This gives
+The inequality \eqref{eq:arbunif2} comes from the fact that the binomial expression is bounded by $(k+1)^{d-1}$, which is bounded by $k^d$ for all $k$ such that $k\ln k\ge d-1$.